Bipin38/Final-project/README.md

 # Yoga Asana Classification and Feedback Generation
 <p>This project aims to provide an intelligent system for yoga practitioners to improve their asanas (poses) by automatically classifying their postures and generating valuable feedback based on joint angles.
-Leveraging the power of machine learning and computer vision techniques, this application utilizes Mediapipe and LSTM (Long Short-Term Memory) algorithms to achieve accurate asana classification and feedback generation. </p>
+Leveraging the power of machine learning and computer vision techniques, this application utilizes Mediapipe and LSTM (Long Short-Term Memory) algorithms to achieve accurate asana classification and feedback generation. </p><a href= 'https://github.com/Bipin38/Final-project/blob/master/Report.pdf'> Report</a>

 ## Features
 <br />